Samu0303/hashMap/README.md

-# Simple map in C
+# hashMap

-This minimal library implements a very simple map in C The map is implemented with an Hash table, while the  collision are resolved with concatenation.
+This minimal library implements a very simple map in C. The map is implemented with an Hash table, while the  collision are resolved with concatenation.
 In this map, keys are strings (char*) and values are again strings.
 This is a minimalist choice, the value could be void *, in this way with some